petrishimovit/BirthdayAlertBot---Public/README.md

 ### ✅ Adding a New Person
 - Through an FSM form, users can add a new person to the database.
   - The user provides the name, surname, birthdate, and uploads a photo.
-  - The data is saved in a PostgreSQL database for future checks.
+  - The data is saved in a AISQLite database for future checks.

 ### ✅ Date Format Validation
 - Birthdate input must follow the **YYYY-MM-DD** format, with proper validation to ensure correct input.

-### ✅ PostgreSQL Support
+### ✅ AISQLite Support
-- All data is stored in a PostgreSQL database, ensuring safe storage of user information.
+- All data is stored in a AISQLite database, ensuring safe storage of user information.
 - SQLAlchemy is used to interact with the database.

 ### ✅ Docker Support